You can get an unlimited data plan from £15/month, allowing you to download as much as you like. Compare the UK’s best unlimited data SIM cards.

 Where Unlimited data is included in a plan allowance, there is no data cap, subject to fraud exceptions.
 All general T&C will apply.

-If you’re using your Lebara Mobile SIM card abroad in Europe, you can use up to 30GB data per month at no extra cost.
+If you’re using your Lebara Mobile SIM card abroad in Europe or India, you can use up to 30GB data per month at no extra cost.
 If you use the entire 30GB allowance, you can choose to renew your plan early to get a fresh 30GB allowance.
 Alternatively, you can buy a 5GB roaming bolt-on for £10.

 Price Fair Use Tethering Network